bswaby/Touchpoint/README.md

 2. **Comprehensive Member Views**
 - **Journey Timeline**: Visual timeline of member engagement milestones
-- **Family Engagement**: See entire family's involvement at a glance
+- **Family Engagement**: See the entire family's involvement at a glance
 - **Contact Info**: Quick access to phone numbers and email addresses
 - **Member Status**: Clear indicators for active members, guests, and prospects